 - Every table is part of the multi-tenant application, only explicitly excluded tables are non-federated.
 The behavior of the tables being in global or federated database is undefined.
 It depends on you selecting a federation before DDL statements or not.

 - Every Primary key of a federated table is extended by another column

 'tenant_id' with a default value of the SQLAzure function

 filtering=Onwhen using federations with this multi-tenant approach.

-- Primary keys are either using globally unique ids (GUID, Table Generator) or you explicitly add the tenant_id in every UPDATE or DELETE statement (otherwise they will affect the same-id rows from other tenants as well).
+- Primary keys are either using globally unique ids (GUID, Table Generator) or you explicitly add the tenent_id in every UPDATE or DELETE statement (otherwise they will affect the same-id rows from other tenents as well).
 SQLAzure throws errors when you try to create IDENTIY columns on federated tables.

 __construct(array $excludedTables = array(), $tenantColumnName = 'tenant_id', $distributionName = null)